What are money market funds?

-1. Assets cannot have a remaining maturity longer than 13 months
+- Fund assets cannot have a remaining maturity longer than 13 months.

-2. An MMF may invest only in US dollar-denominated assets presenting minimal credit risk at purchase
+- An MMF may invest only in U.S. dollar-denominated assets, presenting minimal credit risk at purchase.

-3. No more than 5% of total assets can be in illiquid securities
+- At most, 5% of total assets can be in illiquid securities.

-4. A minimum of 10% of total assets must be daily liquid
+- A minimum of 10% of total assets must be daily liquid.

-5. A minimum of 30% of total assets must be weekly liquid
+- A minimum of 30% of total assets must be weekly liquid.

-6. Portfolio holdings must be posted monthly on the fund’s website
+- Portfolio holdings must be posted monthly on the fund’s website.

 Investors pool their funds together into money market funds to invest in assets on an open-ended, continuous basis.
 The fund manager issues redeemable shares that investors can buy and sell daily.

-3. Prime Funds – Cash Deposits, US Treasury Bonds, Repos, GSE's Debt, CDs, Commercial Paper, USD-denominated Foreign debt
+- Prime money market funds – invest in Cash Deposits, U.S. Treasury Bonds, Repos, GSE debt, CDs, Commercial Paper, and USD-denominated foreign debt securities.

-Investing in a money market fund comes with some degree of each of the following risks – credit, liquidity, and interest rate.
-Below, we dive into each of these risks with a little more granularity to help paint the full picture of money market fund considerations as you decide on your investment strategy.
+Investing in a money market fund comes with credit, liquidity, and interest rate risks.
+Below, we dive into these risks with a little more granularity to help paint the full picture of money market fund considerations as you decide on your investment strategy.

 Most investors in money market funds assume they can redeem and get their cash back at any time.
-Generally, this is true in peaceful waters; however, some money market funds have built caveats in the shape of liquidity provisions or limitations on redemption schedules.
+Generally, this is true in peaceful waters; however, some money market funds have built caveats regarding liquidity provisions or limitations on redemption schedules.

 To avoid replays of extreme events, some money market funds now include certain provisions to mitigate future disruptions.
 Two of the most common are:

-Most funds do not have these provisions, but you should always ensure you know what you are buying.
+Most funds do not have these provisions, but you should always read your prospectus to know exactly what you are buying.

-A money market fund rate is not locked in.
+A money market fund rate is not locked in and past performance is not a predictor of future success.
 Rates change daily as the yield on the assets inside the fund adjusts.
-If rates are rising, this is positive; when rates trend lower, this quickly becomes a problem.
+If rates rise, this is positive; when rates trend lower, this quickly becomes a problem.